FudaWiki/fudawiki-files/hanafuda/games/roku-tan.md

 **If all players run out of cards** before the yaku is made, the player with the **greater number of card points** is paid **2 shares** by the other player.

 > Optional: You may also play such that the dealer deals 10 cards to each player and 8 cards on the field.
-In this case, all cards of the deck will be used, and it will be impossible to run out of cards without forming 6 ribbon cards.
+In this case, all cards of the deck will be used, and it will be impossible to run out of cards without a player obtaining 6 ribbon cards.
 {.is-info}

 ## Card Values